Renrek/php-react-nginx-mysql-docker-template/README.md

 - CLI Command tool to streamline host to container commands.
 - Websocket

+## Requirements
+- Docker - everything runs within docker, this includes tests and static analysis.

 ## Setup
 1. Download Repo
-1. With a terminal within project root use command `docker compose up`
+1. With a terminal within the project root use command `docker compose up -d`
-1. In a a separate terminal within project root use command `./init.sh`
+1. Then use `./init.sh` to install both composer and npm dependencies, note that npm takes awhile.
+1. Next use `./build.sh`, this fires off webpack build to generate assets
+1. Lastly go to `localhost` within your browser.

+If you are going to develop instead of `./build.sh`, I manually go into docker container with `docker exec -it php bash` then use `npm run watch` to view webpack's output while I develop React.ts

 ## Investigate
 1. OPcache, psalm performance boost